Habitable Zones Around Massive Stars: From the Main Sequence to Supergiants: Discussion

 Figure~\ref{fig:imf_metricA_bins} shows that the IMF-weighted yield density is strongly concentrated at low initial mass, implying a rapidly declining cumulative contribution above any threshold $M_{\rm cut}$.
 The key quantitative outcome is $f_{\ge 8}\sim 10^{-4}$, with the exact value set by the IMF and weakly by rotation.
 Therefore massive stars contribute a negligible share of the total Earth-analogue planet--time budget under Milky-Way-like IMFs.
 This behaviour follows from IMF weighting combined with short high-mass windows and rapid boundary sweep, while the integral is dominated by long-lived low-mass tracks.

 Method~A and Method~B differ only in the assumed availability of wide orbits.
-Method~A uses the full instantaneous annulus between $r_{\rm in,op}$ and $r_{\rm out,clim}$, then applies the packing prescription.
-Method~B enforces $a\le a_{\max}$ and tests whether the small high-mass tail is supported by very wide separations.
-The 100~AU and 1000~AU cases therefore only matter where surviving HZ occupancy approaches those scales, so they mainly reshape the high-mass tail without changing the IMF-driven conclusion above.
+Method~A uses the full instantaneous annulus between $r_{\rm in}$ and $r_{\rm out,clim}$, then applies the packing prescription.
+Method~B enforces $a\le a_{\max}$ and tests how the small high-mass tail changes when very wide orbits are not freely available.
+These prescriptions do not model the formation of rocky planets at tens to hundreds of AU.
+They only quantify the dynamical capacity of the retention-limited annulus under assumed planet availability.
+The 100~AU and 1000~AU cases therefore mainly reshape the high-mass tail without changing the IMF-driven conclusion above.

+The same scope applies to the wind-retention boundary.
+Equation~\ref{eq:rwind} uses a mean spherical wind and an assumed Earth-analogue magnetic shield.
+A weaker or absent dynamo would reduce magnetic protection, and sustained ram-pressure enhancements from wind structure would move $r_{\rm wind}$ outward according to Equation~\ref{eq:rwind_scaling}.
+These effects would make the retention-limited HZ more restrictive.
+They do not change the interpretation of the present calculation as a transparent screening model.

 Rotation can shift track-level HZ timing and radii, but Table~\ref{tab:imf_metricA_option1} shows that $\overline{Y}$ changes at only the percent level between S0 and S0.4 because the IMF integral is controlled by low masses.
 Our integrals begin at $0.8\,M_\odot$, so the reported normalizations are conservative for a full Galactic inventory.
 When we translate $\overline{Y}$ into a Milky-Way number we are estimating an instantaneous quasi-steady inventory that scales with the present-day star-formation rate and the Earth-analogue occurrence factor, not a time-integrated count over Galactic history.